Nareh Arghamanyan: Career

-Arghamanyan has performed with the Mont Blanc Symphony France, Moscow Chamber Orchestra, the Armenian Philharmonic, and the National Chamber Orchestra of Armenia.
+Arghamanyan has performed with the Mont Blanc Symphony France, the Moscow Chamber Orchestra, the Armenian Philharmonic, and the National Chamber Orchestra of Armenia.

-Arghamanyan also performed with the Orchestre Metropolitan under Yannick Nézet-Séguin, the Vienna Symphony at the Bregenz Festival 2011 under Xian Zhang, as well as the Vancouver Symphony with James Gaffigan.
+Arghamanyan also performed with the Orchestre Metropolitan under Yannick Nézet-Séguin, the Vienna Symphony the Bregenz Festival 2011 under Xian Zhang, as well as the Vancouver Symphony with James Gaffigan.

 Arghamanyan attended the Marlboro Festival in 2010 and 2011, as well as the Tanglewood music festival, Domaine Forget Quebec, the Festival International de Lanaudière and at the Festspiele Mecklenburg-Vorpommern.
-In 2006 she appeared on the Chamber Music San Francisco Music Series under the auspices of the Guzik Foundation.
-In 2004 was a soloist with the Mont Blanc Symphony France in the Grieg Piano Concerto.
+In 2006 she appeared in the Chamber Music San Francisco Music Series under the auspices of the Guzik Foundation.
+In 2004 she was a soloist with the Mont Blanc Symphony France in the Grieg Piano Concerto.
 Recitals in 2003 brought Ms. Arghamanyan to New York City, Los Angeles, Boston, and Washington DC, and in 2002, highlight engagements included those with the Moscow Chamber Orchestra, in Moscow, and with the National Chamber Orchestra of Armenia in Yerevan and Berlin.

 She has made several recordings, including two for Pentatone, one with Liszt's two piano concertos, and another of piano pieces by Rachmaninov.
 She also recorded Rachmaninov's second piano sonata and Liszt's B minor piano sonata for Analekta.